-Examples of outstanding websites are available on the Indiana Retired Teachers website on the left under "Local Chapter Information."
-Active websites are underlined and in blue.
+Examples of outstanding websites are available on the Indiana Retired Teachers website on the left under "Membership" then "Local Chapters" Active websites are identified as such.
 The Representative Assembly booklet will list past winners of outstanding websites.

 Sometimes a county group fights the idea of starting a website for many reasons.
 Foremost among those reasons is fear.
 Many feel they just can't develop a website, and individuals today have every reason to be concerned about their identities.
 Still, a website with no contact information is practically useless.
 Try to use generic addresses such as webmaster@website.com.
 Having no website fails to convey the correct message to those active teachers who will be retiring soon.